-The new study, which was led by Beatriz López-Melgar, MD (Centro Nacional de Investigaciones Cardiovasculares Carlos III, Madrid, Spain), and published July 10, 2017, in the Journal of the American College of Cardiology, provides “evidence that 3-D vascular ultrasound is a feasible and reproducible approach to not only detect, but also quantify, early atherosclerotic burden,” according to the researchers.
+The new study, which was led by Beatriz López-Melgar, MD (Centro Nacional de Investigaciones Cardiovasculares Carlos III, Madrid, Spain) and Valentin Fuster, MD (Icahn School of Medicine at Mount Sinai, New York, NY), and published July 10, 2017, in the Journal of the American College of Cardiology, provides “evidence that 3-D vascular ultrasound is a feasible and reproducible approach to not only detect, but also quantify, early atherosclerotic burden,” according to the researchers.

 Plaque volume, they explain, is a comprehensive measurement that includes disease presence and amount, which likely better reflects the cumulative effects of chronic cardiovascular risk factor exposure.
 The group points out that while 2-D vascular ultrasound can detect and grade the extent of atherosclerosis in different territories, 3-D ultrasound has been proposed as a better means to quantify peripheral atherosclerosis.